FCPA Compliance Services

-The Foreign Corrupt Practices Act (FCPA) is a broad but widely misunderstood statute that underlies numerous federal investigations each year.
-If your company is engaged in (or preparing to engage in) any transaction with FCPA implications, compliance needs to be a top priority.
+It is key for stakeholders to understand the Foreign Corrupt Practices Act (FCPA) and the FCPA enforcement landscape.
+If your company is engaged in (or preparing to engage in) any transaction with FCPA implications, compliance must be a top priority.

 As originally enacted, the FCPA applies to transactions between U.S. companies and foreign government officials.
 However, amendments to the statute have significantly expanded its scope to foreign entities engaging in “corrupt” transactions within U.S. borders.
 As summarized by the DOJ: